Athul1337/CTF-AUTOMATION/README.md

 And finally we need to press `ENTER` key to run this command

 ### Spliting terminal vertically
-We need to split our terminal and need to do directory bruteforceing there
+We need to split our terminal and need to do directory bruteforcing there

 ```python
 py.hotkey('CTRL','SHIFT','RIGHT')